 Don’t let Lauren’s youth fool you, she’s already on top of the interior design world in San Francisco, being called out by Forbes Magazine’s “30 Under 30” and Architectural Digest’s “Ones to Watch.”
 Not a bad way to get noticed as a luxe interior designer.

-With her fine arts background for concepts and designs, she maintains a strong relationship with fabricators, artists, and galleries so she has an ongoing stable of art and custom furniture to use in her work.
+With her fine arts background in concepts and designs, she maintains a strong relationship with fabricators, artists, and galleries so she has an ongoing stable of art and custom furniture to use in her work.

 Her client list includes Dropbox and Instagram with projects extending from Los Angeles to New York.
 Other shout-outs for her amazing interiors come from Dwell, Luxe, Interior Design, Surface Magazine, Forbes, and The Wall Street Journal.